Frederick VIII of Denmark: Marriage

 The marriage was suggested as a way of creating friendship between Denmark and Sweden.
 Relations between the two countries had been tense after Sweden had not assisted Denmark during the war with Prussia in 1864.
-Frederick and Louise had met for the first time in 1862, but in 1868 Frederick was invited to Sweden to get to know Louise, and their meeting was described as a success.
-In July 1868, Crown Prince Frederick—then 25 years old—became engaged to the 17-year-old Princess Louise.
-A year later they were married in the chapel at the Royal Palace in Stockholm on 28 July 1869.
+Frederick and Louise had met for the first time in 1862, but in 1868, Frederick was invited to Sweden to get to know Louise, and their meeting was described as a success.
+In July that same year, Crown Prince Frederick—then 25 years old—became engaged to the 17-year-old Princess Louise.
+A year later, they were married in the chapel at the Royal Palace in Stockholm on 28 July 1869.
 Louise was the first Swedish princess to be married into the Danish royal house since the Middle Ages, and the marriage was welcomed in all three Scandinavian countries as a symbol of the new Scandinavism.

 On 10 August 1869, the newlyweds made their entrance into Copenhagen, where they received a warm welcome.
-As their residence, the couple was awarded Frederick VIII's Palace, an 18th century palace which forms part of the Amalienborg Palace complex in central Copenhagen.
+As their residence, the couple was awarded Frederik VIII's Palace, an 18th century palace which forms part of the Amalienborg Palace complex in central Copenhagen.
 As their country residence they received Charlottenlund Palace, located on the shores of the Øresund Strait 10 kilometers north of Copenhagen.
 Here they had a refuge far away from court life at Amalienborg and here several of their children were born.
 Frederick and Louise had four sons and four daughters born between 1870 and 1890: Prince Christian, Prince Carl, Princess Louise, Prince Harald, Princess Ingeborg, Princess Thyra, Prince Gustav and Princess Dagmar.
 Their eldest sons, Christian and Carl, would become kings of Denmark and Norway respectively.
-Due to the many children, Charlottenlund Palace was rebuilt to accommodate the large family, and in 1880–81 the palace was expanded with a dome and two side wings.
+Due to the many children, Charlottenlund Palace was rebuilt to accommodate the large family, and in 1880–81, the palace was expanded with a dome and two side wings.

+Heir apparent to the throne

+Frederick was crown prince for 43 years and used the time to prepare carefully for his reign.
+Even though he, as heir apparent to the throne, had a seat in the Council of State, his father made sure to largely exclude him from influence and political power.

 Reign

-On 29 January 1906, King Christian IX died peacefully at the age of 87, after a reign of 42 years.
+On 29 January 1906, King Christian IX died peacefully at the age of 87, after a reign of 43 years.
 Upon his father's death, Frederick succeeded to the throne at the age of 62.
 He was proclaimed king from the balcony of Christian VII's Palace at Amalienborg by the Prime Minister Jens Christian Christensen as Frederick VIII.

 Due to his late accession to the throne, Frederick's reign would last only six years, throughout which he was plagued by ill health.
 In many ways, Frederick VIII was a liberal monarch who was much more favorable to the new parliamentarian system than his father had been, being reform-minded and democratically inclined.